openlilylib/snippets/README.md

 Guidelines
 ----------

-A `\version` statement in your snippet is absolutely necessary.
+A `\version` statement is necessary.
+If your snippet can be compiled with stable LilyPond version, please mark it as such.

-Please use spaces for indenting LilyPond code.
-If possible, the easiest way to have minimum problems with indentation is to use Frescobaldi's "Format" tool, if you can.
+If possible, please format your code using Frescobaldi's "Format" tool.

-A snippet can consist of more than one file - enclose them in a directory in such cases.
+Multi-file snippets should be placed in their own directories (this cannot be done using the web interface).
+All compilable files should have extension `.ly`, and all files not meant to be compiled should have extension `.ily`.

 Please comment your snippet as concisely as possible.
 It is good practice to write the snippet as a compilable LilyPond